Reading & Triage

 It is intentionally simple.
 The goal is to bucket noisy inboxes ("strangers with no follow signal" vs "people you actually talk to"), not to produce a global ranking.

-When triaging a quiet day, sort by influence to surface higher-context conversations first:
+When triaging a quiet day, sort by followers to surface higher-context conversations first:

 When triaging a noisy day, hide low-influence senders entirely: